dbeley/ypc/README.md

   --no_search_youtube   Doesn't search youtube urls.
 Use it with the
                         -su/-du/-sf/-df flags if you want to export only the track names from the albums/playlists.
+  --num_threads NUM_THREADS
+                        Number of threads to use to download the audio/video files (Default: 4, only effective if the -a/-v flags are set).
 ```

 ### Examples